-- 1. Estimate the required storage volumes for water quality, streambank protection, conveyance storm, and flood mitigation. - 2.
-Outlet velocities shall be within the maximum allowable range based on channel material as shown in Tables 3.10 and 3.11. - 3.
-Design necessary outlet protection and energy dissipation facilities to avoid erosion problems downstream from outlet devices and emergency spillway(s). - 4.
-Perform buoyancy calculations for the outlet structure and footing.
-Flotation will occur when the weight of the structure is less than or equal to the buoyant force exerted by the water.
+- Estimate the required storage volumes for water quality, streambank protection, conveyance storm, and flood mitigation. - Outlet velocities shall be within the maximum allowable range based on channel material as shown in Tables 3.10 and 3.11.

-- 5. Any outflow structure, which conveys water through the embankment in a conduit shall be reinforced concrete, designed to support the external loads.
-The conduit shall withstand the internal hydraulic pressure without leakage under full external load or settlement and must convey water at the design velocity without damage to the interior surface of the conduit. - 6.
-The minimum pipe size and box size shall meet the following requirements (these minimum sizes apply even when used in conjunction with weirs or other flow control devices, and must be accessible for maintenance):
+- Design necessary outlet protection and energy dissipation facilities to avoid erosion problems downstream from outlet devices and emergency spillway(s). - Perform buoyancy calculations for the outlet structure and footing.
+Flotation will occur when the weight of the structure is less than or equal to the buoyant force exerted by the water. - Any outflow structure, which conveys water through the embankment in a conduit shall be reinforced concrete, designed to support the external loads.
+The conduit shall withstand the internal hydraulic pressure without leakage under full external load or settlement and must convey water at the design velocity without damage to the interior surface of the conduit. - The minimum pipe size and box size shall meet the following requirements:

-Outlet Pipe and Box Si ze Discharge Pipe Length Minimum Pipe Size Minimum Box Size 100 feet or less 18 inches 2 feet x 2 feet Greater than 100 feet 36 inches 3 feet x 3 feet
+Outlet Pipe and Box Size Discharge Pipe Length Minimum Pipe Size Minimum Box Size 100 feet or less 18 inches 2 feet x 2 feet Greater than 100 feet 36 inches 3 feet x 3 feet

-- 7. Minimum opening of inlet shall be 6 inches in diameter or 6" x 6" square.
-Smaller inlet openings may be used with junction box and properly sized outlet structure. - 8.
-Design guidance is located in Section 2.2 of the Hydraulics Technical Manual.
+- Minimum opening of inlet shall be 6 inches in diameter or 6" x 6" square.
+Smaller inlet openings may be used with junction box and properly sized outlet structure. - Design guidance is located in Section 2.2 of the Hydraulics Technical Manual.